 The internal GPS on an iPad with cellular data is completely independent of the cellular antenna and does not require that you activate a data plan from AT&T or Verizon to work properly.
 You could buy a cellular model iPad and use the GPS without ever activating your service.

-Apple offers multiple versions of internal memory options for iPads: the entry-level iPad is available in two sizes, either 32GB or 128GB, while the newer Mini and Air models feature are available in 64GB and 256GB sizes.
-The Pro models go even bigger, with the option to upgrade to 512GB and 1 TB storage options.
+Apple offers the same internal memory options for the iPad, iPad Air and iPad Mini, either 64GB or 256GB.
+The Pro models go even bigger, with the option to upgrade up to 2 TB.
 Downloading all the VFR & IFR charts for the entire United States across multiple data cycles can take nearly 20GB, so even the smallest option available can work.
 And then you have to consider that you might also want to store high-resolution terrain data, synthetic vision, charts for Canada, Mexico and Caribbean, and PDF documents.

 Another thing to keep in mind is that many apps like ForeFlight allow you to download the next cycle’s charts approximately 4 days in advance.
 If you plan to keep charts for the entire U.S. on your iPad, you’ll need additional free space during this transition period each month.

 Finally, consider that you may use the iPad for more than just aviation (e.g., pictures, videos, other apps), so you’ll want to leave open some free space for those items.
 The iPad’s memory is not upgradeable, so you have to commit to a size up front.
-If in doubt, go with either the 128 or 256GB option depending upon what is available for your model; 64GB may sound like a lot now, but it doesn’t leave much room for future growth as new aviation databases and features are introduced and your photo and music libraries continue to expand.
+If in doubt and you plan to use your iPad beyond just the cockpit, go with the 256GB option.
+64GB may sound like a lot now, but it doesn’t leave much room for future growth as new aviation databases and features are introduced and your photo and music libraries continue to expand.

 The good news is that any iPad model will work for pilots, so there’s not a bad choice here.
 But some are definitely better than others.
 So which model do we recommend?